Simon-leong/DubMaster/report.md

 If earlier attempts failed, the next prompt is not blind: `_prewarm_initial_args()` and `_revise_text_prompt()` combine accumulated critiques from previous critic suggestions with the current predefined focus hints, original event description, timing, audio type, and model-specific arguments to create a more targeted prompt.

-With that context ready, `ToTExecutor` creates a node and generates audio.
+`ToTExecutor` then creates a node and generates audio.
 The root node is `initial`, the first model attempt is `generation`, and later attempts are `refinement` nodes linked back to their parent.
+Before any scoring happens, `_audio_is_non_silent()` checks that the returned file actually contains sound — a basic guard against models that occasionally produce empty output.
 Each valid or failed attempt is logged into the tree and into memory, so the output of Stage 3 is not just a WAV file; it is also an auditable record of how the system searched.

 The crucial evaluation step is the MLLM critic.
 When the predefined MLLM critic is available, `AudioEvalCritic` listens to the generated WAV and scores it on three dimensions: `alignment`, `quality`, and `aesthetics`.
 If the audio is not good enough, `_diagnose_failure()` identifies the weakest dimension and the next refinement performs a focused revision on that exact failure mode.
 The loop repeats until the system finds a better candidate, abandons a non-improving model, or reaches the early stopping checkpoint.
 We use a powerful MLLM critic, `Qwen3-Omni`, for the best capture of audio quality and alignment issues, ensuring the search is guided by a reliable judge.